Transcendent-Tapir/Distorted-Domains/characters.md

 ## Character Creation

+The tables below are used to help you create your character.
+With the stat table, you must choose or roll for a column 1-10, the other tables are there to serve as inspiration and you can come up with your own ideas if you so choose.
+All tables will have the dice you have to roll listed on them, a d10 means roll a 10 sided die, and a d12 means roll a 12 sided die.
+Some tables will say something like D44 or D46, this means to roll 2 4 sided dice, or a 4 sided die and a 6 sided die to determine the outcome.
+This is done in two ways, one is to have one die represent the 10s digit and the other to represent the 1s digit.
+The other is that one die will be used for the column and the other will be used for the row.
+Tables that work this way will be the tables that have numbers across both the top and left side.

 ### Stats

 Each Column 1-10 represents a potential set of stats that you can have.
 Select or roll a d10 for your stats from the table below.
 Note that you are rolling or selecting the set of stats below each number.